AgnosPCB/documentation/docs/how_to/Set_sensitivity.md

 ![very high sensitivity button](../assets/Very-high-sensitivity-button.png){.center}

-**Very High Sensitivity:** This setting represents the highest level of stringency in error detection and is ideal for situations where absolute precision is paramount.
-It leaves no room for error, meticulously scrutinizing every detail to identify even the most minute flaws or inconsistencies.
+**Very High Sensitivity:** This setting applies the strictest level of error detection and is best suited for situations where absolute precision is required.
+It examines every detail closely to identify even minor flaws or inconsistencies.